 The theme for this year’s International Women's Day (IWD) was #EachForEqual.

 The Home Office marked the annual celebration by hosting a seminar with five influential, straight-talking female leaders from the worlds of sport, finance, publishing and the media.
-All are high-achieving women who others could identify with the hashtag adopted for IWD across the Civil Service, #awomanwhoinspiresme.
+The Civil Service used the hashtag #awomanwhoinspiresme to engage staff and acknowledge the achievements of women across the organisation.

 The panel was challenged to explore issues around accountability, the slow pace of change and the role of men in making gender parity a reality.